babel/website/docs/usage/experimental.md

   <h4>Subject to change</h4>
   <p>
-    These proposals are subject to change so <strong><em>use with extreme caution</em></strong>. babel may update without warning in order to track spec changes.
+    These proposals are subject to change so <strong><em>use with extreme caution</em></strong>.
+Babel may update without warning in order to track spec changes.
 Please do not use them in production applications.
   </p>
 </blockquote>